The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms: Related work

 \textbf{Commercial solutions.} There are several commercial open-source projects (i.e., Apache Ranger) that offer access control atop distributed data analytics platforms.
 Intrinsically, the capability of Ranger is limited by the capability granted by the plugin system of the host framework.
 Since Apache Spark does not have a fine-grained access control plugin system, Ranger can not support it directly.
 All large cloud vendors have their own version of data analytics and access control mechanisms.
 For example, an Amazon Web Services customer can load CSV data in an s3 object store and run a HiveQL query using a service named Athena~\cite{aws_athena}.
 Access control in this scenario will be equivalent to the access control settings in the underlying data store s3.
-In our view, these tools solve only a part of the problem.
 These solutions revolve around solving the access control on structured data.
-In contrast, \sysname can work with any type of data and support much more complex access control policies with more advanced proactive protection.
-Furthermore, a user of these systems can incorporate components, such as \sysname proactive analysis, into their existing workflow easily.